wp-plugins/xili-language/readme.txt

 == Screenshots ==

-1. an example of wp-content/themes folder and his languages sub-folder.
+1. An example of wp-content/themes folder and his languages sub-folder.
 2. Source coding extract with 'international' text in 'xiliphone' theme.
 3. The plugin settings UI - first tab: the languages list and edit form to add or edit.
 4. The plugin settings UI - second tab: Settings of front-end and languages behaviour.